raikilon/aws-saa-c03-notes/aws.md

 - It runs inside the **AWS public zone** and acts as a gateway between the **VPC and the internet/AWS public zone**.
 - We can **reference it inside our route table**.

+A Public Subnet Has a Route Table entry pointing 0.0.0.0/0 to the IGW.
 ## IPv4 Addresses with an IGW

 - The **public IPv4** assigned to a service **never directly touches** the service inside the VPC.